aaronbloomfield/ccc/hws/btcscript/index.md

 To complete this transaction, you need to complete four things:

 - The `P2PKH_scriptSig(...)` function provides the sigscript needed to redeem the UTXO being spent.
 The UTXO that is being redeemed -- one of the split UTXO indices from above -- requires a P2PKH sigScript to redeem one of the indices.
 - The `P2PKH_scriptPubKey(address)` function defines the pubKey script (aka output script).
 This was discussed in lecture in the [P2PKH transaction](../../slides/bitcoin.html#/p2pkh) slides.
-This script creates a new UTXO, payable to the faucet address, that is also a P2PKH script.
+This script creates a new UTXO, payable to the tBTC return address, that is also a P2PKH script.
 The parameter is of type `P2PKHBitcoinAddress`, which is what the `P2PKHBitcoinAddress.from_pubkey(public_key)` call (shown above) returns; a variable this type can be put directly into a script.
 - Set the transaction to be spent via the `txid_utxo` variable; the default is the transaction ID that was split (i.e., the `txid_split`), which is probably the correct value.
 - Set the output index to spend via `utxo_index`; it is currently set to 0.
 Recall that output indices start from 0, not 1.
 Be sure to pick an unspent index!
 If you have to run this multiple times, you may have to change this value to an unspent index.